We are delighted to announce the BBC Three Docs Sheffield Pitch, which we’re hosting in partnership with the BBC.

 - identifying and championing emerging filmmaking talent in the North

 - bringing compelling content and stories rooted in the North to a BBC audience.

-As well as targeting directors, we are opening up this year’s pitch to include new talent who are keen to break into the industry.
-The successful pitch will be chosen on the idea which is the best fit for the channel.
-The successful candidate will be housed by a production company and will work on the film at a level which enhances their experience of documentary making for television.
+As well as targeting directors, BBC Three are opening up this year’s pitch to include new talent who are keen to break into the industry.
+The successful pitch, chosen on the idea which is the best fit for the channel, will be housed by a production company and will work on the film at a level which enhances their experience of documentary making for television.